 Whether you want to impress that special someone or just treat yourself, this recipe is sure to please.

 It’s great for wowing your significant other, friends, or family members.

-With its rich, velvety texture and subtle hints of exotic spices, it’s the perfect gift or dessert for any occasion.
+With a rich, velvety texture and subtle hints of exotic spices, it’s the perfect gift or dessert for any occasion.

 So go ahead, indulge in love and pleasure and let romance blossom with some chocolatey goodness tonight!

 - Double boiler or a heat-proof bowl set over a pot of simmering water

 - 8 oz dark chocolate 70% cocoa, finely chopped